geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 INSPIRE
 ```````
+Enables/disables the INSPIRE support:

+- CSW GetCapabilities includes the INSPIRE section (ie. ExtendedCapabilities) that administrator can customize in xml/csw/capabilities_inspire.xml
+  and response support language extensions.
+The language provided defines:

+ - Natural language fields are returned in the language requested (see :ref:`csw_configuration`)

+ - The end-points are returned for the language requested

+- INSPIRE themes are indexed (check that INSPIRE themes thesaurus is available and reindex the catalog)

-Enables/disables the INSPIRE search options in advanced search panel.
+- Enables/disables INSPIRE search panel: Add INSPIRE criteria in the advanced search panel (eg. Annex, INSPIRE theme)

 Metadata Views
 ``````````````